Marion Abramson High School

 Marion Abramson Senior High was a high school in the New Orleans East area of New Orleans, United States.
-The former Abramson campus is adjacent to Greater St. Stephen's Baptist Church.
+The former Abramson campus is adjacent to Greater St. Stephen Baptist Church.
 The school was operated by New Orleans Public Schools.

 It was named after Marion Pfeifer Abramson (August 29, 1905 – November 30, 1965), the creator of the educational television station WYES-TV.

 History

 In 2002 it was the largest high school in New Orleans.
 As of that year it was opening an academy for first year students (freshmen).
 The 9th graders were clustered on the first floor in two hallways.
 The school organized teams of 9th grade students named after Kwanzaa groups.
 In addition, Abramson had career academies in culinary arts and travel and tourism.

 In the pre-Hurricane Katrina period, several years before 2010, The Times-Picayune published an anecdote stating that students at Abramson did not use their school bathrooms due to the poor conditions and instead traveled to a Taco Bell between classes in order to use the bathrooms there.
 The final year of operation of Abramson High was 2005.